remotion-dev/remotion/packages/docs/docs/spline.md

 <Credits contributors={[
 {
-name: "Dhroov Makwana",
 username: "pabloescoder",
-contributionType: "Added Spline tutorial on exporting a spline design and animating in remotion."
+contribution: "Added Spline tutorial on exporting a spline design and animating in remotion."
 },
 ]} />